 100% of BSc Zoology students were satisfied or very satisfied with the overall quality of their course

 “I loved the Spain trips.
 We flew down to Andalucía and we spent twelve days learning really useful fieldwork skills.
 We really enjoyed the local wildlife and the diversity that’s there.
 I got hands on experience with insects, plants and the local marine life.
 I enjoyed the first year trip so much that I applied to be a demonstrator, going back to help teach the first years as a second year student. ”Lisa Jones - BSc Zoology, 2015

 “If you want to be challenged to work hard, encouraged to do what you want to do, and celebrated for what you have achieved, Southampton is where you want to be.
 I have changed so much as a person since being here, and my confidence levels have soared thanks to the people I am surrounded by, both lecturers and classmates alike.”Georgia Harper - BSc Zoology, 2018

 Typical entry requirements

 |GCSE||A*-C in English, mathematics and science.
 If you lack these formal qualifications, your aptitude for this degree in zoology course will be assessed at interview.
 International students whose first language is not English must have already attained the necessary standard in English, such as 6.5 in IELTS|

+AAB.
 For zoology degrees, biology must be offered at A level (minimum grade B) with at least one other A level science subject.
 A level science subjects considered include chemistry, environmental studies, geography, geology, mathematics, physics, psychology

 |International Baccalaureate||34 points, 17 at higher level including two higher level science subjects to include 6 points in Biology at higher level.|